 How to connect a monitor to a computer

-Note: If you are connecting a monitor to a laptop computer, see our page on how to connect an external monitor to my laptop for help.
+If you're connecting a monitor to a laptop computer, see: How to connect an external display to my laptop.

 - Find the monitor's connector cable.
 It should be included with your purchase.

-- Match the cable with one of the video ports located on the back of the monitor.
-The images below show each of the video ports used today (with the general exception of S-Video).
+- Match the cable with one of the video ports on the back of the monitor.
+The images below show each of the video ports used today.

-- Plug the cable into the corresponding ports on both your monitor and computer.
+- Connect the cable to the corresponding ports on both your monitor and computer.

-Tip: If your monitor does not have the same connector as your computer, or you'd prefer a different interface, you have a few options:
+If your monitor does not have the same connector as your computer, or you prefer a different interface, you have a few options.

 - You can buy a different cable that is compatible with your computer and monitor.